Qalthos/blog/content/FOSS@RIT/deploying-mediagoblin.rst

 There are several reasons I haven't written this up earlier.
 One of the reasons was the web server configuration file was more complex than I was used to, so in order to get the server running quickly, I made a new config file for port 8080.
-Unfortuantely, due to various arcane networking policies, while this allowed anyone inside RIT to access the server, it was still not available to the outside world.
+Unfortunately, due to various arcane networking policies, while this allowed anyone inside RIT to access the server, it was still not available to the outside world.